alexandrebignalet/rippatest/README.md

 For the command line input:

-- Windows OS
 Paste a sample of input then write < quit > and press enter to load the analyze.
-- UNIX OS
-Paste a sample of input then Ctrl+D to load the analyze.

 For webview input:

-- Upload a file containing a formatted input and click 'Upload'
+- Upload a file containing a formatted input and click 'Upload'. `./fileToUpload1.txt` or `./fileToUpload2.txt`
 - Paste a formatted input in the text input and click 'Envoyer'

 ## Testing